univention/univention-corporate-server/doc/developer-reference/listener/structure.rst

    (low-level API, optional)

    Setting this variable to the string ``1`` changes the signature of the function :py:func:`handler`.
-It receives an additional 4th argument, which specifies the LDAP operation triggering the change.
+It receives an additional forth argument, which specifies the LDAP operation triggering the change.